ill-cam/wearables/README.md

 ###############################################################

-Creation of the "tidy_summary.csv"" file
+Creation of the "tidy_summary.txt"" file

-vThe steps for creating the "tidy_summary.csv" file from the "combined.csv" file can be reenacted with the "run_analysis.R" script.
+vThe steps for creating the "tidy_summary.txt" file from the "combined.txt" file can be reenacted with the "run_analysis.R" script.
 The main steps are as follows:

 1. Start with the "combined" data set created using the steps outlined above.
 2. Load the dplyr package.